informatics-isi-edu/line-viewer/README.md

 ## Column Names

+A column within a file is identified by either its column index, or by the value in its column heading if it exists.
-A column is named by its file name and the name of the column within that file, e.g. filename:index or filename:headervalue.
+Within line-viewer, we provide a global name for a column by specifying both its file name and the name of the column within that file, e.g. filename:index or filename:headervalue.
 If there is only one file, the file name may be omitted.

-A column within a file is identified by either its column index, or by the value in its column heading if it exists.

 ## Trace Names